jalexvig/jalexvig.github.io/_posts/2018-06-29-associative-compression-networks.md

 # intro

 Variational autoencoders (VAEs) are a type of generative model.
-Associative compression networks extends the idea of VAEs by ordering the training data.
+Associative compression networks were introduced in [a paper](https://arxiv.org/pdf/1804.02476.pdf) by Alex Graves and extend the idea of VAEs by ordering the training data.

 # background